lakshyana/lakshyana/README.md

-- 👋 Hi, I’m Lakshyana KC, and MS in AI student at Northeastern University, Boston.
+- 👋 Hi, I’m Lakshyana KC, an MS in AI student at Northeastern University, Boston.
 - 💞️ I have a strong passion in applying technology for social impact and have been following this passion since my undergraduate years through my work experiences at several non-profit projects around the world.
 - 📖 In grad school, I have specialized in the field of AI and Machine Learning.
 In an increasingly data-centric world, I am fascinated by the growing power and potential of Machine Learning applications to transform multiple sectors.
 - 👀 I am actively seeking machine learning engineer Spring internship as well as fulltime roles and open to computer vision, natural language processing, or multimodal projects.